VIEW OUTAGE MAP

 Watch this video on YouTube.
 Download a PDF of the captions.

-We understand that no one wants to lose their trees, but please be assured that right-of-way trimming is a necessary step Lake Region Electric Cooperative (LREC) takes to ensure greater safety for workers and the public and to ensure more reliable service for its members.
+We understand that no one wants to lose their trees.
+Still, please be assured that right-of-way trimming is a necessary step Lake Region Electric Cooperative (LREC) takes to ensure greater safety for workers and the public and to ensure more reliable service for its members.
 Trees are one of the leading causes of unplanned service interruptions, including both sustained and momentary interruptions.

 A graphic indicating that Single-Phase Lines need 30 feet of Clear Zone.